nannabarnkob/dtu-cancer/cancer_seq_exercise.md

 To add some extra information to the vcf-file, we will also annotate with SNP-ids.
 HaplotypeCaller can do this as it calls variants, but using Mutect2 we need to do it ourselves:

 dbSNP needs to look like it is in your own folder, so once again we link it to your working directory:

         ln -s $dbsnp dbsnp_link.vcf
         java -jar $snpSift annotate dbsnp_link.vcf  TCRBOA2_${CHR_LOC}_filtered.vcf > TCRBOA2_${CHR_LOC}_filtered_anno.vcf

+Note that this command may take up to 3 minutes.
 Now try to filter mutational calls by selecting those with Mutect "PASS" annotation.

         grep PASS TCRBOA2_${CHR_LOC}_filtered_anno.vcf | grep -v "^#"